Last updated 10 May 2022

 Two justices cannot sentence a child to detention or an immediate release order (s 67 Youth Justice Act).

 The Childrens Court of Queensland comprises District Court judges who have also been appointed as Childrens Court judges.
-A Childrens Court judge can deal with all indictable offences which the child has elected to have dealt with by a judge and must deal with serious offences (except Supreme Court offences).
+A Childrens Court judge can deal with all indictable offences that the child has elected to have dealt with by a judge and must deal with serious offences (except Supreme Court offences).

 The child can choose whether their case is heard by a Childrens Court judge alone or with a jury (s 98 Youth Justice Act).